-“The Garden of Skills” is an innovative project, aiming at associating on the same site a “Forest Garden”, in the middle of which will be set up an activity and training center in the fields of agroecology, agroforestry, handicrafts, and micro-project management.
+“The Garden of Skills” is an innovative project, aiming at associating on the same site an agroforestry garden, in the middle of which has been set up an activity and training center in the fields of agroecology, agroforestry, handicrafts, and micro-project management.

 Eswatini NGO Fundzisa Live acquired a one hectare plot of land in September 2020 in Malanti, a village located 20km away from Piggs Peak on the road to the capital, Mbabane, to set up this project, in association and with the financial support of French NGO Designing Hope.